button-inc/service-development-toolkit/docs/developer-guide.md

        make publish
    ```
    - it copies `package.json`, `LICENSE`, and `README.md` files into `lib` directory to publish the packages based off `lib` directory.
-1. Update the version of the other packages/examples that reference the updated package.
+1. Update the version of the other packages that reference the updated package.
    - In the root directory,
    ```sh
        yarn sync-version --name=<package-name>